AndyNor/systemoversikt/README.md

 # systemoversikt

-Kodebasen til Oslo kommunes system- og behandlingsoversikt "Kartoteket".
+The code for Oslo kommune "system- og behandlingsoversikt" / "Kartoteket".

 # reqirements
 Python3, Django2.1 and different modules in requirements.txt